 On campus room and board is provided by the school at a cost of $14,678 per academic year.
 Students electing to live off campus elsewhere in Washington should budget at least this amount.

 The estimated annual cost for books and supplies is $1,360.

 If living on-campus, students should budget for $3,260 in additional living expenses.
 Off-campus students should budget for $0 in other miscellaneous living expenses.

-The annual tuition and living expense budget to go to Howard University was $43,201 for the 2017/2018 academic year.
+The annual tuition and living expense budget to go to Howard was $48,214 for the 2021/2022 academic year.
 The cost is the same for all students regardless of District Of Columbia residence status as there is no in-state discount.

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Howard University net price for in-state students is $22,337* for the 2014/2015 academic year.
+The reported Howard net price for in-state students is $23,233* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|